Appsweet-co/spock-css/README.md

 :dart: ***PRO TIP: Read [this article](https://frontstuff.io/in-defense-of-utility-first-css) for more info on why Utility-First CSS is a good thing.***

+We include utilities for most [CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS) except for deprecated and experimental properties, and properties that use [traditional directions and dimensions](#logical-properties).

 ### Logical Properties

 We use [logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) instead of traditional directions and dimensions.
 This makes it easy to localize your projects for right-to-left languages.
 Example: